SeriousBug/gandi-live-dns-rust/Readme.md

 ### With docker

-`gandi-live-dns-rust` has Docker images available for x86_64, arm64, armv6, and armv7 platforms.
+Use the [seriousbug/gandi-live-dns-rust](https://hub.docker.com/r/seriousbug/gandi-live-dns-rust) Docker images, which are available for x86_64, arm64, armv6, and armv7 platforms.
 Follow the steps below to use these images.

 - Create a file `gandi.toml`, then copy and paste the contents of [`example.toml`](https://raw.githubusercontent.com/SeriousBug/gandi-live-dns-rust/master/example.toml)
 - Follow the instructions in the example config to get your API key and put it in the config